rmrt1n/rmrt1n.github.io/src/articles/cli-login.md

 This function first checks if the user is logged in using the cookie.
 The mechanism is the almost same as in the home page, with the only difference being that we're setting the `next` search parameter to point back to this URL.
 This will redirect the user back to `/cli/login` after they have logged in.

-If the user is already logged in, this function will create a CLI session and an access token in the database.
+If the user is already logged in,  a CLI session and an access token will be inserted into the database.
 Then, it'll render the success message page from before.
 Note, in SvelteKit, after the `load` function in `+page.server.js` is called, the page in `+page.svelte` will be rendered.
 That's why we don't have to tell this function to render the page.

 Next is the `/cli/login/:session` route handler: